This article explains how to defragment the system disk in Windows 11 to enhance performance.

 How to schedule disk to defragment in Windows 11

-Windows will schedule disk to defragment daily or weekly, but not at a specific time.
-If you want Windows to handle the scheduling, turn on the default weekly schedule and forget it.
+Windows automatically schedules disk defragmentation on a daily or weekly basis, but not at a specific time.
+If you prefer Windows to manage the scheduling, simply enable the default weekly schedule and leave it alone.

 Those who want to schedule a run at a specific time can turn off the schedule above and run a Task scheduler instead.